JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 That being said, don't put heaping mounds of unnecessary details.
 Human beings with limited time will need to read your application and many others'.

-You can see the Submissions table in my [Conferences Notion page](https://joshuakgoldberg.notion.site/Conferences-bfb4bb5065b44a8488ebd37271ff3bfc) (also linked below) for examples of what I've applied to conferences with.
+You can see the Submissions table in my [Conferences Notion page](https://joshuakgoldberg.notion.site/Conferences-bfb4bb5065b44a8488ebd37271ff3bfc) for examples of what I've applied to conferences with.

 ### Aside: Speaker Bios